By Neil Blevins

 So while Ambient Occlusion is used primarily for lighting (like

-producing shadows in a skydome), Ambient Occlusion is also perfect for
+producing shadows in a skydome), the same technique is also perfect for

 areas of your object that would naturally rust.